toien/toien.github.io/_posts/2021-02-10-install-nginx-on-debian.md

 I am not a professional Ops, i don't usually install softwares on server, every time i doing this, i always spent time googling to resolve issues during installation, which becomes some tedious to me.

-In this post i will install nginx on debian from source.
-Trying to make installation portable as possible as i can, so i could copy executable nginx program to any another linux server, starting nginx instantly.
+In this post i will install nginx from source on debian.
+Trying to make installation portable, so i could copy executable nginx program to any another linux server, starting nginx instantly.

 Taking this post as a memo, next time, start Nginx quickly!